jake-stacktrace/Sword/README.md

 }
 </pre>

 If an instance is bound from more than one place, Sword raises an error.

-For example if it could get IFoo from more than one of @Bind, @Provides and an @Inject constructor, that's an error.
+Or if a class or interface is bound from more than one of @Bind, @Provides or an @Inject constructor, that's an error.

 @Named is supported too:
 <pre>
 class Blah {